TheCodeKing/XDMessaging.Net/Advanced.md

 ### Network Propagation

-Network propagation is a feature of the library that allows messages to leverage `HighPerformanceUI` or `Compatibility` modes, whilst additionally distributing messages to a remote server.
-This uses `RemoteNetwork` mode under the hood, and messages are re-broadcast by a slave listener instance using the original transport.
-If the slave instance terminates, then another listener instance will automatically take it's place.
+Network propagation is a feature of the library that allows messages to leverage `HighPerformanceUI` or `Compatibility` modes, whilst additionally distributing messages to a remote server. `RemoteNetwork` mode is used under the hood to transfer messages to disconnected servers, and messages are rebroadcast by a slave `IXDListener` instance using the original transport mode.
+If the slave instance terminates for nay reason, then another listener instance will automatically take it's place.

 ![Alt Network Propagtion](images/XDMessaging.png)